 Reconciling Worldviews in Philosophy, Religion, and Science

-Reality’s Fugue is a new book about the nature of the universe we live in and our efforts to understand it.
-In particular, it’s about a puzzle that obstructs these efforts and gives multiple, conflicting accounts of reality.
+Reality’s Fugue offers a fresh perspective on the nature of the universe we live in and our efforts to understand it.
+In particular, the book is about a puzzle that obstructs these efforts and gives multiple, conflicting accounts of reality.
 In fleshing out this puzzle, Reality’s Fugue may offer the best avenue to date for understanding how competing views of reality might in fact complement each other.
 It also offers a clear, accessible introduction to philosophy, especially the philosophies supporting various world religions.
+(See review by the American Academy of Religion here.)

 How Might We Reconcile Science and Religion?
 Science and religion are not opposed to each other if we allow for the following four points:

-- Science, however, has limitations (for more on this point, click here).
+- Science, however, has limitations (more on this point).

 - To understand what lies outside science’s purview and put scientific discoveries into context, we turn to philosophy.